pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 Here is a Unix command
-for generating a token using `pachctl` and only outputting the value of the token
+for generating a token using `pachctl` and only outputting the value of the token:

 ```
 pachctl auth get-auth-token --ttl "624h" | \
     grep Token | awk '{print $2}' | \
 ```

-The command is enhanced to base64 encode the token, so it can be used in a Kubernetes secret, and trim off unnecessary characters.
+The command is enhanced to encode the token with the `base64` encoding scheme, so it can be used in a Kubernetes secret, and trim off unnecessary characters.